AceCentre/morAce/README.md

 Or if you are on a PC and want a way of learning how to use the mouse with visual feedback back try [MorseWriter](https://github.com/AceCentre/MorseWriter).

+## Why?
+Why not a different project?

+We needed a BLE HID Switch->Morse system - that allowed swapping between several different devices - AND - switching between switch scanning and morse input.

 ## Credits

 * Tania Finlayson - and her husband for developing (and general all round awesomeness) for building [TandemMaster](http://tandemmaster.org).
 Please buy one if you want to support this project